 What is the best sitting position for scoliosis?

-so when you sit in your chair what you want to, first of all, make sure is that when you sit that the natural curves of your spine that they are still present right.
+When you sit in your chair what you want to do, first of all, make sure is that when you sit the natural curves of your spine are still present right.

-So very often what happens is we kind of sit in a chair all the way back and then we kind of go like this Straight backed not keeping the pelvis neutral.
+So very often what happens is we sit in a chair all the way back like straight-backed not keeping the pelvis neutral.
 Now, this might be kind of the relaxed way of sitting and it might feel kind of that you’re relaxing on the shoulders.

 How to find your Ideal Lumber postion/Natural curves of your spine?

-So to exploar your ideal natural curves of your spine point I would suggest that
+So to explore the ideal natural curves of your spine point I would suggest that